The Seminar Mistake

 By the end of the session, the Seminar had been through much of the DDJ text and its problems of interpretation.
 Much of value (along with some stuff of less value) had been contributed.

 It would be a pleasure to record that Leon went home and rewrote his review, giving full credit to the helpful input of the Seminar.
 But no: he had already mailed his draft off to the journal.
 He had distributed his review to the Seminar as a model for the young, not as a channel for comment from young and old alike.
 This attitude toward one's own work is the Seminar Mistake.
 The Seminar Mistake is not to make use of the Seminar.

-Some of us still wince to read the unameliorated gaucheries, the undeterred eccentricities, in that review.
-The discussion was devoid of benefit to the review.
-But it was of great benefit to everyone else present, including those who attended the Seminar on just that one occasion.
+Some of us still wince to read the unameliorated gaucheries, the undeterred eccentricities, of that review.
+The discussion had been devoid of benefit to the review.
+But it was of great benefit to everyone else present, including those who may have attended the Seminar on just that one occasion.